l60nissan/USGS-Test-1/README.md

 * `run_marlprairie.R` Run full workflow to process Marl Prairie

 ## Steps to Process Species Model Output
-The following steps describe steps to post-process JEM model output.
+The following steps describe steps to post-process JEM model output using this repository.
 For instructions to run individual JEM models please follow the links provided for each model in the repository "Overview".

-1. Download repository - this download will include processing scripts, GIS files, and empty directory of folders necessary to run the workflow
+1. Download this `restoration_runs` repository - this download will include processing scripts, GIS files, and an empty directory of folders necessary to run the workflow

-2. Change R working directory to this `restoration_runs` directory.
+2. Change R working directory to the downloaded `restoration_runs` directory.
 This will ensure all file paths are relative to this repository.

 3. If processing COP or LOSOM model output skip to step 4.
 For restoration projects other than COP or LOSOM:
      - navigate to the associated [ScienceBase](https://www.sciencebase.gov/catalog/) release